sevsev9/ws-chat-test/README.md

 # ws-chat-test
-A test app with frontend and backend to test websockets.
+A simple app I built to test out nodejs websockets.

+## Running the app
+1. Run `npm install` in each directory